 It’s helpful to have a goal ACT score in mind when you take the test and to understand exactly how you can perform to get that score.
 Say you’re aiming for a 28.
 You can reference the raw score chart, above, and discover that you can miss a few questions per section and still get your goal ACT score.
 This knowledge can help you stay focused and relaxed when you take the test; knowing you have a few “free questions” can keep your anxiety down when you come across a question you don’t know on test day.

 So when you’re studying for the ACT, keep the raw score chart in mind and see if you’re performing in your goal score range on practice tests.
-If not, you know almost exactly how much you need to improve to get your goal score.
+If not, since you know how the ACT is scored, you know almost exactly how much you need to improve to get your goal score.
 And remember, the most important study “trick” is to know the content!